 If the bulk of your spend is on restaurants in Canada, then the 3x points is certainly compelling, especially as The Platinum Card® earns “full” Membership Rewards points that can transfer to a variety of airlines.

 Note that the definition of “dining” for this card includes restaurants, quick service restaurants, coffee shops, and drinking establishments in Canada, but does not include food delivery services.

-If delivery is your main source of nutrition, the American Express Cobalt™ Card, with 5x for every $1 on card purchases at eligible restaurants, bars, grocery stores and food delivery in Canada might be a better choice for you.
+If delivery is your main source of nutrition, the American Express Cobalt™ Card, with 5x on eligible eats and drinks in Canada, including groceries and food delivery might be a better choice for you.
 Keep in mind however that the American Express Cobalt™ Card earns “select” Membership Rewards points, which unlike the U.S. version can still be quite lucrative even though they can’t be transferred to airline partners.

 2x points on eligible travel